shirohoo/shirohoo.github.io/about.md

 layout: about
 title: <u>About Me</u>
 description: |
-  A brief introduction to me.
-My development experience and projects.
+  A brief introduction to my development experience and projects.
 published: true
 ---